Please, be sure to see the whole site! Make sure you go:

 If you're looking for a certain item that I don't currently have, email me.
 I'll be happy to keep an eye out for you.
 Please fill in the subject line with the item you want(ie: 60's Ludwig, mod orange, 14" floor tom) for easy filing.
 It makes a big difference whether I'll be able to find you, when I find the item you're looking for.
 It also helps when you are inquiring on an item I have.
 My inbox can get pretty crazy looking!

-Prices are subject to change, without notice, and do not include shipping and handling.
+Prices are subject to change, without notice, and do not include shipping.
 I will ship anything, anywhere, on the planet Earth!
 Email me for a shipping quote if you'd like.
 Include your zip code or country.

 Satisfaction guaranteed!
 If you don't feel my items are worth every penny, email me right away(Must be within 24 hours of delivery time.), send it back in the condition it was received(I will know, so no funny business, or no refund!), and I'll give you a refund, minus the shipping charges!